 - remind to arm when leaving

-- remind to disarm when approaching
+- remind to disarm on return

 The Geofence function only works if the GPS module is active on the smartphone (geodata transfer is enabled) and Internet access is available.